-Middle-age creeps up on you quicker than you think.
+Middle age creeps up on you quicker than you think.
 Soon enough, the years of not caring about how your body acts and feels are over and are quickly catching up with you.
-That back pain you cured with some ibuprofen in your 20s needs to be actually addressed and the shoulder you damaged is giving you more grief than it ever was.
+That back pain you cured with some ibuprofen in your 20s needs to be addressed and the shoulder you damaged is giving you more grief than it ever was.

-Middle-age aches and pains are something that plague all of us at some point, but they can be avoided with some strategic stretches, exercises and drills.
+Middle-age aches and pains are something that plagues all of us at some point, but they can be avoided with some strategic stretches, exercises, and drills.
 Unfortunately, the older you get, the more you need to take notice of your health and the more you need to do to stay in shape.
 Not just to stay slim, but to feel good.

 That’s exactly why I’ve compiled a list of the top exercises to reduce these pains and get you back to feeling your best.

 Cat and cow flow between stretching and strengthening the muscles of the abdomen and lower back whilst simultaneously warming and loosening the spine.
 If you frequently struggle with lower back pain, then this could be a key solution.

 It’s important to note that a tight muscle does not mean a strong muscle.
 Many people believe that if a muscle is tight, then it must have become that way through becoming stronger.
 The reality is that you can have weak and tight muscles as well as strong and loose muscles.

 For instance, you’ve most likely developed your lower back pain through years of sitting down and being inactive for long periods.
 The lower back doesn’t get stronger from being put in a bad position, it just becomes tight.
 This is because a tight muscle simply means that the muscle has shortened which can develop in two ways:

 - Overuse – this is the case when you hit the gym and your muscles are sore for the next few days.
 If your muscles are worked in a way that they’re not used to, then they can become tight.
 Think about the first run you went on and how tight your calves and hamstrings were afterward.